The jasmine flower meaning relates to the moon and is a perfect flower for the cancer zodiac sign.

 The gardener was in love, and on the birthday of his fiancee he gifted her a nosegay (small bouquet given as gift during Medieval times) and among this bouquet was a sprig of this rare jasmine flower.

 His fiancee was charmed by the fragrance of the flower and she planted the sprig.
-Her lover gave her instructions on how to raise cuttings from the plant.
-She was soon able to sell them at a high price.
+Her lover gave her instructions on how to raise cuttings from the plant and she was able to sell them at a high price.

 Soon she would save enough money to be able to marry the gardener, the latter was poor and was unable to change this present circumstances.